sorooshafiee/PyGurobi/README.md

 The factory produces product six days a week using two eight-hour shifts per day.
 It may be assumed that each month consists of 24 working days.
 Also, for the purposes of this model, there are no production sequencing issues that need to be taken into account.

 What should the production plan look like?
-Also, recommend any price increases and identify the value of acquiring any new machines.

-This problem is based on a larger model built for the Cornish engineering company of Holman Brothers.